The Harvard Academy for International and Area Studies

 The Harvard Academy’s premise is that the scholarly world needs individuals who combine thorough disciplinary and area specializations.
 The Academy Scholars Program was established to facilitate this goal.
 The Harvard Academy also organizes seminars and conferences, and supports Harvard University faculty research and publications.

 The Academy Scholars Program of The Harvard Academy for International and Area Studies identifies and supports outstanding scholars at the start of their academic careers whose work combines excellence in a social science discipline with a command of the language and knowledge or expertise of countries or regions outside of the United States or Canada.
-Their scholarship should span traditional disciplinary divisions and elucidate comparative, transnational, or domestic issues, past or present.
+The scholarship of the group spans traditional disciplinary divisions and elucidates comparative, transnational, and domestic issues, past and present.

 The Academy Scholars are a select community of individuals possessed of resourcefulness, initiative, and originality whose work shows promise as a foundation for careers in research universities or international institutions.